LesFruitsDefendus/guides/docs/source/index.rst

 This is Les Fruits Défendus main documentation.

-It includes documentation about the Saskatoon harvest managment system as well as pickleaders harvest guides.
+It includes documentation about the Saskatoon harvest management system as well as pickleaders harvest guides.